-Your committee are instructed to report, in the second place- That, in the opinion of this House, Congress ought not to interfere, in my way, with slavery in the District of Columbia.
+That, in the opinion of this House, Congress ought not to interfere in any way with slavery in the District of Columbia.

-lst.
+1st.
 Because it would be a violation of the public faith.

-To obey this instruction of the House in the manner pointed out by the resolution, it will be necessary to examine, to some extent, the relations beween the Federal Government and the District of Columbia; the probahe objects of the provision in the constitution, authorizing the cession of the District to the United States; and the consequent expectations which may have been rationally entertained by the States that made the cession, sto the exercise, by Congress, of the powers granted to it over the ceded leritory.
-Before entering upon this examination, however, it may be well bremark, that the powers of Congress over this District involved in this discussion, are wholly independent of, and derived from a source entirely sparate from, the general legislative powers granted to Congress by the mustitution.
-As the legislature of confederated States, the powers of Conress are equal, and of universal application, throughout all the States, and bey were given to Congress before the cession of the District, and were and exercised independently thereof.
-This will be made manifest by The first Congress, under the constitution, asbrief statement of facts. mbled on the 4th of March, 1789, and the Government provided for by meconstitution was organized on that day.
-The general powers conferd on the different branches of the Federal Government were exercised. om that day forward; and the union of the States, under constitutional premment, was then perfected and put in practical operation.
-The cesin from Virginia, of that portion of the District of Columbia that belongto her, was not made until the 3d of December of that year-nine onths after the Federal Government had been in operation; and the sion by Maryland of that portion of the District that belonged to her, in which the Scat of Government is in fact located,) was not made The after the existence of the Government in its present constitutional Congress did not, in fact, remove to the District thus ceded, nor did the district thus ceded become practically the seat of Government until the year 1800; and the laws of the States by which the District was ceded were declared, by an act of Congress of the 16th of July, 1790, to "be in force within the District until the removal of the Government to it, and until Congress shall otherwise by law direct."
+To obey this instruction of the House, in the manner pointed out by the resolution, it will be necessary to examine, to some extent, the relations between the federal government and the District of Columbia; the probable objects of the provision in the Constitution, authorizing the cession of the District to the United States; and the consequent expectations which may have been rationally entertained by the States that made the cession as to the exercise by Congress of the powers granted to it over the ceded territory.
+Before entering upon this examination, however, it may be well to remark that the powers of Congress over this District involved in this discussion are wholly independent of, and derived from a source entirely separate from, the general legislative powers granted to Congress by the As the legislature of confederated States, the powers Constitution. of Congress are equal and of universal application throughout all the States, and they were given to Congress before the cession of the District, and were held and exercised independently thereof.
+This will be made manifest by a brief statement of facts.
+The first Congress, under the Constitution, assembled on the 4th of March, 1789, and the government provided for by the Constitution was organized on that day.
+The general powers conferred on the different branches of the federal government were exercised from that day forward: and the Union of the States, under constitutional government, was The cession from Virthen perfected and put in practical operation. ginia of that portion of the District of Columbia that belonged to her was not made until the 3d of December of that year, nine months after the federal government had been in operation; and the cession by Maryland of that portion of the District that belonged to her, (and in which the seat of government is in fact located) was not made until the 19th day of December, 1791, † more than two years and nine months after the existence of the government in its present constitu-Congress did not, in fact, remove to the District thus tional form. ceded, nor did the District thus ceded become practically the seat of government until the year 1800; and the laws of the States by which the District was ceded were declared by an act of Congress of the 16th of July, 1790, ‡ to "be in force within the District until the removal of the government to it, and until Congress shall otherwise by law direct."